TechCohort14/TA200-NFAR-Intermediate-Automation/08-more-on-loops.md

 console.log(fuelLevel + " gallons is enough to begin your trip");
 ```

-Create a loop that will log a warning message when you down to a quater tank of gas.
+Create a loop that will log a warning message when you are down to a quater tank of gas.
 Let's assume that we start with a full tank at 12 gallons.

 Create a loop that will tell you how many gallons are required for your trip.
 Let's assume that your vehicle gets 22 miles per gallon, and the trip is 100 miles.